lordofthebombs/CPSC-457/README.md

 # CPSC-457
-- All of these assignments are related to networking
+- All of these assignments are related to operating systems
 - Currently in progress